Galaxy shRNA-seq Tool Tutorial

 Three files are required for this tool to function:

-• Sample Annotation - A tab delimited text file containing the sample-specific index sequences and experimental information.
+- Sample Annotation - A tab delimited text file containing the sample-specific index sequences and experimental information.
+AND

-• Sequence data - One or more fastq files output by an Illumina sequencer containing the raw sequences from the shRNA-seq screen.
+- Sequence data - One or more fastq files output by an Illumina sequencer containing the raw sequences from the shRNA-seq screen.
+OR

 Both the hairpin and sample annotation data can be entered into any spreadsheet program and saved as tab delimited files: